Cambodian genocide: The Cambodian Genocide Project

-In 1997, Cambodia's two Co-Prime Ministers wrote a letter to the Secretary-General of the United Nations requesting assistance to set up trial proceedings against the senior leaders of the Khmer Rouge.
+In 1997, Cambodia's co-prime Ministers Norodom Ranariddh and Hun Sen wrote a letter to the Secretary-General of the United Nations, Kofi Annan, requesting assistance to set up trial proceedings against the senior leaders of the Khmer Rouge.
 In January 2001, the Cambodian National Assembly passed legislation to form a tribunal to try additional members of the Khmer Rouge regime.
 Following lengthy negotiations, an agreement between the Royal Government of Cambodia and the United Nations was reached and signed on 6 June 2003.
 The agreement was then endorsed by the United Nations General Assembly.